tmus/monzo/README.md

 }
 ```

+### Retrieving Accounts

-2. Call the `Accounts` function on the client to return a slice
+Call the `Accounts` function on the client to return a slice
 of accounts associated with the Monzo token.

 ```go